Trinity College Independent Studies Programme

 Applying for the Program

-You might wish to contact the co-ordinator about your eligibility for the program, and for more information.
+You might wish to contact the interim director about your eligibility for the program, and for more information.

 You will need a supervisor and a second reader.
 Either the supervisor or the second reader must be a tenured University of Toronto faculty member.
 A supervisor who is not a tenured University of Toronto faculty member will normally be required to be a full-time faculty member of the University.
-The second reader must be nominated by the supervisor and approved by the co-ordinator before the end of September.
+The second reader must be nominated by the supervisor and approved by the interim director before the term in which you begin your independent study project.
 The second reader is not responsible for guidance or consultation.
 The role of the second reader is to grade your work.
 (Your supervisor will also grade your work.)

-In order to be considered for enrolment, you should submit to the co-ordinator of the program:
+In order to be considered for enrolment, you should submit to the interim director of the program:

 - your academic transcript

-- an outline (several pages) of your proposed topic, signed by the supervisor
+- an outline (normally several pages) of your proposed topic, signed by the supervisor

 - a suggested bibliography